TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 ### Disablement and/or Shutdown of Services/Processes
 Some incidents necessitate more drastic and potentially disruptive measures for containment.
 These incidents make extensive use of a particular service.
 Containing such an incident quickly and effectively might be accomplished through a loss of services, such as shutting down a service used by malware, blocking a certain service at the network perimeter, or disabling portions of a service (e.g., large mailing lists).
 Also, a service might provide a channel for infection or for transferring data from infected hosts.
 This action is typically performed at the application level (e.g. disabling a service on servers) or at the network level (e.g. configuring firewalls to block IP addresses or ports associated with a service).
 System administrators must be consulted to gain understanding of dependencies between major services when making containment decisions.

 ### Disabling Connectivity
+Ensure management approves of connectivity before execution, except in the most dire and obvious situations.

 Containing incidents by placing temporary restrictions on network connectivity can be very effective.
 An alternative to blocking network access for particular IP addresses is to disconnect the infected hosts from the network, which could be accomplished by reconfiguring network devices to deny network access, physically disconnecting network cables from infected hosts, or using host-based firewalls to greatly restrict network communication.
 Such activities could eliminate network or service access to groups of non-compromised hosts.
 Implementing a widespread loss of connectivity to achieve containment is most likely to be acceptable in cases where malware activity is already causing severe network disruptions or infected hosts are performing attacks.
 Because a major loss of connectivity is likely to affect organizational missions, connectivity must be restored as soon as possible.